-Introduction With the SpeedTouchTM516(v6)(i) Residential ADSL Gateway you can surf the Internet at high speed.
+Introduction With the SpeedTouchTM536(v6)(i) Residential ADSL Gateway you can build a secure home or small office network, connecting devices via Ethernet and/or USB and surf the Internet at high speed.

 Installation For more information on how to set up, install and wire your SpeedTouchTM and set up Internet connection, refer to the Installation and Setup Guide.